-- An alert system is available to signal anomalies immediately.
-The monitoring tool sends emails to system administrators in the event of an anomaly.
-[Italy, 2016] - The Security operation centre monitors the security at user's level of the entire police network, detecting anomalies that might indicate possible attacks.
-When the Security operation centre detects a suspicious use, the Operation centre has to intervene to verify the possible anomaly.
+- The Security operation centre monitors the security at user's level of the entire police network, detecting anomalies that might indicate possible attacks.
+When the Security operation centre detects a suspicious use, the operation centre has to intervene to verify the possible anomaly.
 The active monitoring of 'atypical behaviour' from the end users performing queries allows them to identify signs of improper use of the Schengen Information System and to prevent possible data security risks.
 [The Netherlands, 2021] - In the national IT visa system, urgent applications (e.g. in a case when an applicant needs to travel very shortly following the submission of the application, such as hospitalisation of a close family member) are permanently flagged.
-Therefore, urgent applications are easy to identify and their examination can be easily prioritised.
-[Malta, 2022]

-- The monthly data quality reports produced by eu-LISA are received at the National Schengen Information System Office and are then, prefiltered to include only the alerts that the SIRENE Bureau needs to check and/or forward to the end users who have created the specific alert.
+Therefore, urgent applications are easy to identify, and their examination can be easily prioritised.
+[Malta, 2022] - The monthly data quality reports produced by eu-LISA are received at the National Schengen Information System Office and are then, prefiltered to include only the alerts that the SIRENE Bureau needs to check and/or forward to the end users who have created the specific alert.
 The two-tier verification of possible errors ensures to a high degree the good quality of the data entered in the Schengen Information System by the authorities.
-[Lithuania, 2023] - The National SIS application displays in a prominent manner "Immediate reporting" and "Misused identity", by placing the text at the top of the alert, highlighted in red letters.
+[Lithuania, 2023] - The National Schengen Information System application displays in a prominent manner "Immediate reporting" and "Misused identity", by placing the text at the top of the alert, highlighted in red letters.
 Such a display allows the end user to be instantly aware of the situation in terms of urgency, complexity and sensitivity of the alert.
 [Cyprus, 2023] - The visa processing IT infrastructure significantly facilitates the submission and examination of visa applications in a secure manner, limiting the dependency on the external service provider concerning the management and control of the systems.
 First, an online visa application form available at the Foreign Ministry's website and used approximately in 80% of the visa applications, including a "Guide" with useful explanation in many languages regarding the data to be inserted into the different fields.
-At the end of the process it is possible to generate a checklist for the necessary supporting documents depending on the place of submission of the application and the purpose of the journey.
+At the end of the process, it is possible to generate a checklist for the necessary supporting documents depending on the place of submission of the application and the purpose of the journey.
 Second, data entry system developed for the external service provider for registering applications and combining them with biometrics and scanned supporting document and fully managed by the national authorities.
-Finally, the "core" application processing system for the examination of applications and decision-making has an intuitive, userfriendly interface, allowing the decision-makers to easily contact the consulates, external service providers, border guards, and the police in relation to a particular application.
+Finally, the "core" application processing system for the examination of applications and decision-making has an intuitive, user-friendly interface, allowing the decision-makers to easily contact the consulates, external service providers, border guards, and the police in relation to a particular application.
 The VIS Mail is integrated into the system in a user-friendly manner and the system has various analytical and statistical tools.
 The log management and control functionality of the system notifies the Ministry's support team of any unusual activities of users processing data.
 [Finland, 2023]